Touch the Stones at Stonehenge: Can You Really Do It?

 - Safety: Uneven ground and heavy stones present risks

-These rules are in place to balance public access with long-term conservation.
+These rules are in place to balance public access with long-term conservation – the reality is people took advantage and people were even trying to take pieces of Stonehenge home with them!

 How You Can Touch the Stones at Stonehenge